 Let’s not get this phrase twisted.

 This passage contains several metaphors.
-The Lord Jesus is the called the last Adam and the Second Man in this portion of writing.
+The Lord Jesus is called the last Adam and the Second Man in this portion of writing.
 These two titles of Jesus compare Jesus with Adam.
-Yet most Christians understand that this statement is not literally true because Jesus name was never Adam nor was He literally the second man after Adam (Gen 4:1).
+Yet most Christians understand that this statement is not literally true because Jesus’ name was never Adam nor was He literally the second man after Adam (Gen 4:1).
 However, it is a correct metaphor presentation of Christ.

 First and foremost,

-this passage is talking about two men,
+this passage talks about two men,

 Adam and Jesus!

 We call God “father” but that does not mean God is a male.
 If that were the case, would that mean God needed a “Female” companion to make a Son?
 Of course not.
 Father can also mean creator, which has nothing to do with sex- Both Adam and Jesus are called the Son of God (Luke 3:38, 2John 1:3) and neither titles have anything to do with God “having sex.”

 We also call God our Father for the same reason: (John 20:12) Because God created man (God did not birth man, yet it was God who caused the embryo within a virgin to start developing) in God’s image (Gen 1:27).